 After chatting with Angela, I decided to try the Halo Pro laser.
 Important distinction, Halo Pro is a little more powerful than the Halo laser, and hence slightly more expensive.
 Cost varies, but the average is somewhere around $1500-$2000.

 What is the Halo Pro Laser

 The Halo combines two types of lasers: ablative and non-ablative.
 What does that mean?
-In laymen’s terms: it penetrates below the skin and also takes care of the top layer of skin so you are essentially getting a double dose treatment.
-The laser creates tiny little abrasions to the skin, which forces the skin to “mend” and stimulate collagen to heal those abrasions, thus leaving your skin tightened, glowing, and with less visible pigmentation, a reduction of fine lines and smaller pore size.
+In laymen’s terms: it penetrates below the skin to the dermis where skin changes actually happen.
+This Laser also works on the top layer of your skin.
+The laser creates tiny little abrasions to the skin, which forces the skin to “heal”, while stimulating collagen.
+As it heals your skin will tighten, glow, and should, in theory, show less visible pigmentation, a reduction of fine lines and smaller pore size.
 Many people say they get a “glow” from it.
 Sign me up, right?

 I was super excited, but unlike Clear & Brilliant, IPL, and other lower-grade lasers, you can expect to be down for the count, in a big way, for about four days.
 We are talking, don’t go near the kids because you will scare them, and it’s possible you may want to give your husband a hall pass for those four days because let’s face it, he is going to be questioning your sanity when he first sees you post-treatment.

 I chose to do this on Tuesday knowing I could avoid most people, including my husband for at least two full days, and most of the world for three, minus my poor dentists.
 He’s scarred for life.